-If you’re the type of person who tends to be stuck in limbo with your data or phone credit running out regularly, then SpinTel may be the provider for you.
-Simply, if you exceed your limits, SpinTel will bump you up to the next plan to avoid excessive extra charges.
-Nice one.
+If you’re the type of person that tends to be stuck in limbo with your data or phone credit running out regularly, then SpinTel may be the provider for you.
+Simply, if you exceed your limits, then SpinTel will bump you up to the next plan to avoid excessive extra charges.
 Founded in 1996, SpinTel has been one of the more robust and innovative telcos out there.
-Read on for a review of SpinTel’s mobile phone plans with Canstar Blue.
+Read below for a review of SpinTel’s mobile plans with Canstar Blue.

 How does SpinTel work?

-Your bill will come in monthly, either on the 7th of 21st of the month.
-If you purchase a plan inside or outside these dates, then your use will be billed pro-rata up until one of these dates.
+SpinTel runs off of the Optus 3G and 4G networks, which cover 98 per cent of the Australian population.
+This ensures super-fast speeds in major cities.
+Your bill will come in monthly, making for easy budgeting and calculations.
+If you purchase a plan inside or outside these dates, your use will be billed pro-rata up until one of these dates.
 This is an interesting proposition as you aren’t dealing with 28 or 30 day billing periods like with many other telcos – this eliminates guesswork as to when you’ll be charged again.
-As for their plans, basically they fall into two categories – Flexible Plans and 4G Unlimited Flexible plans.
-Read on to get the skinny on some plans that are seriously beefy.
+As for their plans, there are four of them and SpinTel has outrageously simplified what they offer in recent months, meaning a win for the customer.
+Read below to get the skinny on some plans that are seriously beefy.

 Source: SpinTel website